 For that reason, we put together this Summer Pregnancy Survival Guide that will help you to be comfortable, healthy, feeling good and having your fair share of summertime fun.

-- Drink plenty of water.
+1. Drink plenty of water.
 Hydration is always important, especially when you’re pregnant.
 You want to keep your blood circulating, energy up, cells hydrated and the amniotic fluid replenished.
-Summertime can mean sweating more than usual because all that extra blood circulated by your pregnant body, combined with an increased metabolism and elevated external temperatures, cause you to perspire without even realizing it.
+Summertime can mean sweating more than usual because all the extra blood circulated by your pregnant body.
+That combined with an increased metabolism and elevated external temperatures, cause you to perspire without even realizing it.
 Air conditioning in your home, car and most businesses means breathing dryer air, which further dehydrates you.

-Try to keep a mason jar or large glass of water handy in all your favorite sitting and resting spots and bring an extra water bottle with you in the car.
+Keep a large water bottle in all your favorite sitting and resting spots.
 If water isn’t your typical thirst-quencher of choice, try including freshly sliced lemon wedges, cucumber, oranges and/or mint leaves to add a little extra flavor boost.
-If possible, minimize drinks that act as diuretics such as soda, coffee and tea.
+If possible, minimize drinks that act as diuretics such as caffeinated sodas, coffee and tea.

-- Embrace that belly.
-In our line of work, pregnant bellies are revered, celebrated and considered a sacred feature.
-That being said, we’re amazed at how many women bemoan their growing bellies, calling themselves (gasp!) fat.
-Ahem.
+3. Embrace that belly.
+Pregnant bellies are revered, celebrated and considered a sacred feature.
 You are growing a human in there and summer is the best season to show that off.
-Most bikinis can accommodate the belly since they hit the low mid-line anyway.
+Most bikinis can accommodate the belly.
 If you prefer one-pieces or tankinis, knock yourself out because cute maternity versions of your favorite cuts and patterns are available.
 Maternity sundresses and tanks abound this time of year.
-If a brand new maternity wardrobe isn’t in your budget, look on eBay, craigslist and other resale websites to find amazing deals on gently used maternity clothing.
 We guarantee that when you embrace that belly and show it off, you’ll get oodles of positive attention and will feel sexy to boot.
-You are the symbol of Fertility Incarnate, after all.

 Looking for an OB/GYN or midwife this summer?
 Contact Overlake and schedule a consultation.